 Unified Patents’ Open Source Zone

-We partner with IBM, the Linux Foundation and Microsoft to further protect Open Source Software (OSS) from Patent Assertion Entities (PAE) leveraging low quality patents, also called patent trolls.
-Together, this group supports Unified Patents’ Open Source Zone with a substantial annual subscription which also expands patent non-aggression activities for each partner by deterring PAEs from targeting Linux and adjacent OSS technologies relied on by developers, distributors and users.
+As of February 2023, Unified Patents’ Open Source Zone has challenged 50 patents with excellent success.
+OIN and other Open Source supporters — IBM, Microsoft & The Linux Foundation — funded the zone in November 2019 & have since been joined by OIN members Meta & Mercedes-Benz.
+This multi-million-dollar, multi-year initiative further protects Linux and Open Source Software (OSS) from Patent Assertion Entities (PAE) leveraging low-quality patents, also called patent trolls.
+Together, this group supports Unified Patents’ Open Source Zone with a substantial annual subscription for patent non-aggression activities that deter PAEs from targeting Linux and adjacent OSS technologies relied on by developers, distributors and users.

 Small members join for FREE, while larger companies pay modest, annual fees.